mkotsovoulou/ods6001a/assignments/assignment8/README.md

 4. Display the price of the most expensive product of all in the terminal.

+5. Create a pandas data frame from the data in the stats and produce basic statistics using the describe statement.

+6. Extra Challenge: import matplotlib.pyplot and create a bar chart of the product category max prices.

 {% spoiler "Hint 1 : Nested Loops" %}
 Loop through the categories and in this Loop, iterate over the products.